One of Norway's finest technical and historical monuments

-The navigational channel is signposted, and a boating and recreation map can be purchased at the Halden tourist office.
-The Halden water course consists of a sequence of large lakes connected by short rivers or sounds.
-Starting at the southern end, the lakes are Femsjøen, Aspern, Ara, Øymarsjøen and Rødenessjøen.
+The Halden Watercourse consists of a sequence of large lakes connected by short rivers or straits.
+Starting at the southern end, the lakes are as following: Femsjøen, Aspern, Ara, Øymarksjøen and Rødenessjøen.

-The legendary old canal boat "Turisten" made its final journey in 1963.
-Since then, the "swan" of Lake Femsjøen was replaced with a new passenger boat that went by the same name and ran between Tistedal and Strømsfoss in the summer months.
+D/S "Turisten" and M/S "Strømsfoss" The legendary old canal boat "Turisten" made its final journey in 1963.
+Since then, "the swan of Lake Femsjøen" was replaced with a new passenger boat that went by the same name and ran between Tistedal and Strømsfoss in the summer months.

-The Halden Canal has three sets of locks with a total elevation difference of 39 meters.
+The Brekke locks The Halden Canal has three sets of locks with a total elevation difference of 39 meters.
 The Brekke Locks are the biggest tourist attraction along the watercourse.
 With its four chambers and a total elevation difference of 26.6 meters, the Brekke Locks are the highest locks in northern Europe.
 Brekke hydro electric power station is situated next to the locks.